pdf-raku/PDF-raku/README.md

 >> endobj
 ```

 It's an indirect object with object number `1` and generation number `0`, with a `<<` ... `>>` delimited dictionary containing the author and the date that the document was created.
-This PDF dictionary is roughly equivalent to a Raku hash:
+This PDF dictionary is roughly equivalent to the Raku hash:

 ``` { :CreationDate("D:20151225000000Z00'00'"), :Producer("Raku PDF"), } ```